vup1120/python_for_scientists/README.md

 # Python for Scientists
 This is a collection of notebooks for a python short course for scientists.
+These notebooks are designed to be useful both in class and to students outside of class.
+Any suggestions for making them better is helpful.

 The learning goals for these notebooks are:

 1. Students should feel comfortable with standard data types in python (list, string, float, int, dict, etc)
 2. Students should be able to import data and export data using pandas